aaronparker/aaronparker.github.io/_posts/2015-11-29-automation-survey-results-update-images.md

 # Conclusion

 Patching is hard; users and desktops are at risk.
-While automation won&#8217;t solve everything, it does reduce risk and helps provide consistency.
+While automation won't solve everything, it does reduce risk and helps provide consistency.
 Automation as a part of your patch schedule will improve responsiveness in the event of wayward updates.

-[We&#8217;d](http://xenappblog.com) like to thank everyone who took part in this survey and hope the results and interpretation were useful.
+[We'd](http://xenappblog.com) like to thank everyone who took part in this survey and hope the results and interpretation were useful.
 Any and all feedback is welcome and look forward to continuing the conversation next year.